-- It reduces the risk of heart disease, type 2 diabetes and cancer
+- It reduces the risk of heart disease, type 2 diabetes and colon cancer

-- It may help lower your cholesterol level
+- It helps lower your blood cholesterol level.

 Men over 50 years of age should get 30 grams of fiber per day; women over 50 should get 21 grams per day.